codingblocks/qit.cloud/Glossary.md

 Our chosen end-to-end **testing harness** .
 Cypruss was been built specifically for this task.

 ## DevOps ##
-Short for Developer/Operations, this section makes sure that not only the applications works, but that the quality and useability are at as high a level possible, at that time.
+Short for Developer/Operations, this section makes sure that not only the applications works, but that the quality and usability are at as high a level possible, at that time.

 ## Docker ##
 A system where an application can be developed, shipped, and run within a single platform.
-It does require an installtion to work.
+It does require an installation to work.
 This application has directions to install and start it (spin it up is a common term for this).

 ## Drag and drop ##
 The ability to rearrange items in the queue by selecting them, and setting them in their new position, letting the other items adjust to the change in the list.